James4Ever0/notes/Python Bytecode, Time Travel Debugging, Resurrection, Ante-Mortem Debugging, Interactive Debugging, Resume after Exception, P.md

 decide to reload extra parts of functions in the next run if selected

 load newly added functions, remove old functions, execute added lines, reload entire module and update namespace depending on condition

+check other programming language whether it jas similar capabilities

 either bytecode or modify the source code